Best Apple Watch apps for workouts and health tracking

 Automate app launches with Shortcuts

-I’ve used Shortcuts for years, but this one trick still catches me off guard.
-Set your phone to auto-launch a workout app the second you plug in headphones or step into the gym.
-It took maybe 10 minutes to set up, and now I never tap through menus to start a session.
-Most people skip this feature.
-Honestly, it’s the fastest way to make your apps work for you without having to remember to open them.
+I’ve been guilty of this myself: I’d plug in my headphones and just start scrolling for my workout app.
+That’s wasted motion.
+A Shortcut can auto-launch that app the second you connect your headphones or step into the gym.
+It takes me about 10 minutes to set up.
+Once it’s done, I never tap through menus again.
+Most people overlook this little trick, but it’s the fastest way to make your apps actually work for you without you having to remember to open them.

 Common Mistakes